-Axure is a well-known prototyping tool with a lot of history, it has been around for years (about 18).
-You can create almost any kind of prototypes from simple ones to more complex ones with variables and logic without writing a single line of code (well, when dealing with the complexity you will need to write some expressions).
+Axure is a well-known prototyping tool with a lot of history, that has been around for years (about 18).
+You can create almost any kind of prototypes, from simple ones to more complex ones with variables and logic without writing a single line of code (well, when dealing with the complexity you will need to write some expressions).

 To follow along, you need to have Axure installed.
 You can download the appropriate version (Windows or Mac) from Axure Website.

-If you are a little bit familiar with Axure you know about widgets, interactions then you are on the right track if not, you should still be able to follow the steps in this tutorial.
+If you are a bit familiar with Axure you know about widgets, interactions, then you are on the right track.
+If not, you should still be able to follow the steps in this tutorial.

 What we will create

-To make everything work(on the interaction part), we will use a little bit of logic to respond to the drag event in order to change the slider value (but we will not gonna use variables for this).
+To make everything work(on the interaction part), we will use a bit of logic to respond to the drag event in order to change the slider value (but we will not be going to use variables for this).

 The reason for not using a variable to handle the toggle state is because we want this component to be self-contained (without dependencies) to be easily reused across projects.

-This tutorial difficulty is simple to medium, to create the slider I’ve broken things into 2 simple steps.
+This tutorial's difficulty is simple to medium.
+To create the slider, I’ve broken things into 2 simple steps.

 Step 1 — Building the necessary shapes